LucilleCalmon/Dirac-signal-processing/README.md

 New Journal of Physics, 25(9), p.
 093013. doi:10.1088/1367-2630/acf33c.

-## Files:
+_Note: parameters alpha, and tau from [1] are respectively called beta and gamma in the code._

+# Content:

-Functions_Dirac_signal_proc.py: Includes all the functions required for the analysis.
+_Functions_Dirac_signal_proc.py_: Includes all the functions required for the analysis.

 ## Florentine folder: